LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 cd BlendingToolKit
 ```

 2. It is recommended to create a `conda` virtual environment (using `python3.8`) from scratch and use it to install all required dependencies.
-I find that the following steps work well for me (after having installed `conda`).
+After having installed `conda`, please follow the following series of steps:

 ```